Gustavus Hamilton, 1st Viscount Boyne: Early life and Franco-Dutch War

 Hamilton's father died in 1647 in Scotland when Hamilton was about five years old.
-Hamilton immatriculated at Trinity College, Dublin in 1661 but seems to have abandoned his studies without obtaining a degree.
-In 1672 he went to France and became a captain in the regiment of Sir George Hamilton, his cousin once removed, the son of Sir George Hamilton, 1st Baronet, of Donalong, his cousin-german (see family tree).
+Hamilton immatriculated at Trinity College Dublin in 1661 but seems to have abandoned his studies without obtaining a degree.
+In 1672 he went to France and became a captain in the regiment of Sir George Hamilton, his cousin once removed, the son of Sir George Hamilton, 1st Baronet, of Donalong, his first cousin (see family tree).
 The regiment fought for Louis XIV against the Holy Roman Empire in the Franco-Dutch War (1672–1678) on the upper Rhine in the battles of Sinsheim and Entzheim in 1674, as well as the battles of Turckheim, Sasbach, and Altenheim in 1675.
 When Sir George was killed in action at the Col de Saverne in 1676, Hamilton left and returned to Ireland.

 Marriage and children

 Hamilton married before 1686.
 His bride was Elizabeth Brooke, second daughter of Sir Henry Brooke, but eldest daughter by his second wife, Anne St George.
 Brooke was knight of Brookeborough, County Fermanagh, and governor of Donegal Castle but had died in 1671.

 Gustavus and Elizabeth had three sons: